ironscar/rust-starter/readme.md

   - this is often called dangling pointer and Rust doesn't allow it
   - basically, if the function owns a value, return it by value instead of reference

-* Try doing the linked list implementation again with this in mind [TODO]

 ---

-Next, we will continue with https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html
+Next, we will continue with https://doc.rust-lang.org/book/ch03-00-common-programming-concepts.html